News & Events

 YOUTH PHILANTHROPY AND BUILD A TZEDAKAH FUNDS

-YOUTH PHILANTHROPY AND BUILD A TZEDAKAH FUNDS The Foundation administers and promotes the Build a Tzedakah program which enables young adults to establish their own Foundation endowment fund and also, in conjunction with the Center for Jewish Life and Learning,...
+Youth Philanthropy: Build a Tzedakah and My Very Own Tzedakah The Foundation administers and promotes the Build a Tzedakah program which enables young adults to establish their own Foundation endowment fund.
+The Build-a-Tzedakah program allows young adults to engage...

 DONOR ADVISED/PHILANTHROPIC FUNDS